The Most Instagrammable Holiday Spots In Long Beach

 Naples Island Christmas Lights

 If you’re looking for a seemingly never-ending ribbon of unique, eye-popping shots, Naples is probably where you want to go.
 One of Long Beach’s most desirable neighborhoods, many of the homes that line the area’s famous canals are decorated not only in lights but many tell holiday tales through the use of audio and animatronics.
 It’s an amazing sight and one that attracts not only families but couples, so it’s a great place to take the shot when you’re ready to make your relationship official.
 If you’re looking for even more, on December 16, the canals will be alive with spectacularly decorated boats and watercraft taking part in the annual Naples Boat Parade.

 PAWS & CLAUS AT 2ND AND PCH

 This popular retail center by the bay hosts numerous events throughout the year, many of which are just perfect for photos.
 They’ve come up with another one for the holiday season.
 Now, not only can you get a photo of you standing in front of their large, decorated tree or your kids on Santa’s lap, you can take your animal buddy to have a shot with that jolly fellow as part of Paws & Claus.
-Bring your pet dressed for the holidays on December 6, 13 or 20 from 4 - 7 p.m., to Santa’s roost near Caffe Luxxe.
+Bring your pet dressed for the holidays from November 27 to December 24, running from 4 to 7 p.m., to Santa’s roost near Caffe Luxxe.
 You can take the shots yourself, no reservations are required.
 Santa works on a strictly first come, first served basis.